araobp/pic-mcu/TWELITE.md

 |Temperature at LDO w/o heatsink| 31 degrees Celsius (at ambient temperature 27 degrees Celsius) |

 ### Schematic

 - [I2C adaptor for TWELITE-DIP](./kicad/i2c_adaptor2/i2c_adaptor.pdf)

+Note: "J1" (Jumper 1) is a jumper pin as a power management flag:
+- Jumper pin is on: power management is disabled (= pulled down to GND).
+- Jumper pin is off: power management is enabled (= pulled up to 3.3V).

 ## Code